telerik/reporting-docs/designing-reports/report-structure/graph/how-to/how-to-add-graph-to-report.md

 ## To insert a graph to a report

->note Graph item for direct insertion is only available in the Visual Studio report designer.For the             standalone report designer, please use a Graph wizard for the specific chart type.
+> Graph item for direct insertion is only available in the Visual Studio report designer.For the             standalone report designer, please use a Graph wizard for the specific chart type.

 1. Open the Visual Studio toolbox and select Graph item from the *Telerik Reporting*  tab.